-Innovative Entertainment will sponsor a fireworks display on August 21, 23, 25, & 27, 2009, on the navigable waters off of Richmond, CA. The fireworks display is meant for entertainment purposes.
-This safety zone is issued to establish a temporary restricted area on the waters surrounding the fireworks launch site during loading of the pyrotechnics, and during the fireworks display.
-This restricted area around the launch site is necessary to protect spectators, vessels, and other property from the hazards associated with the pyrotechnics on the fireworks barges.
+The Pittsburg Chamber of Commerce will sponsor a fireworks display on July 4, 2008, in the waters of New York Slough.
+The fireworks display is meant for entertainment purposes.
+This safety zone is issued to establish a temporary restricted area in New York Slough around the fireworks launch barge during loading of the pyrotechnics, during the transit of the barge to the display location, and during the fireworks display.
+This restricted area around the launch barge is necessary to protect spectators, vessels, and other property from the hazards associated with the pyrotechnics on the fireworks barge.
 The Coast Guard has granted the event sponsor a marine event permit for the fireworks display.